 - How do we balance innovation with risk?

-- How do we involve shared governance?
+- How do we foster shared governance?

-Join the Digital Center for a three-part professional development series that brings together community college leaders who are actively developing, revising, or implementing AI policies and guidelines at their colleges or districts.
+Please join us for a three-part professional development series that brings together community college leaders who are actively developing, revising, or implementing AI policies and guidelines at their colleges or districts.

-Designed as a community of practice, this experience goes beyond presentations.
+This experience goes beyond presentations.
 We are creating a space for shared learning, cross-institutional dialogue, and practical solutions for leaders who are facing similar challenges.

-Wednesday, March 18 at 3 PM
+Tuesday, April 7 at 3 PM

-How do you begin?
+Where do you even begin?!
 This session explores:

 - Framing AI policy conversations across stakeholders